In the story below, we've tried to explain why we have created the

 Military organisations around the world are often frantic about collectors

-trying to obtain military encryption devices.
-As if state-secrets are about
+them to read military traffic.
+That state-secrets are about

-the Army and partly because of lack of knowledge about the underlying
+by the hierarchial structure of the Army and lack of knowledge about

-All encryption devices used by the Army however, must comply with Kerckhoffs'
+All encryption devices used by the Army, must (and do)